- Last Updated: Saturday, 13 February 2021 21:09

 THE HORSE AND JOCKEY INN.

 This is an interesting building or buildings.
-The Tithe map has only one public house listed THE RACEHORSE at plot number 124.
+The Tithe map of 1842 has only one public house listed THE RACEHORSE at plot number 124.
 The owner is down as Margaret Creighton with the tenant being Thomas Graham However prior to this there was an advert in the Carlisle Journal for 1833.
 Which suggest that it was previously called the Horse and Jockey.

 The present building on the site of tithe map plot 124.
 The Racehorse/Horse and Jockey.